tonethar/IGME-230-GDD-Master/exercises/week-1/Fixing-Banjo.md

 ## III.
 Instructions:
 1. Using your SFTP client of choice, upload this file to the `www` folder on your banjo.rit.edu account.
 2. Then, on Banjo, change its filename from htaccess to .htaccess (just add a "." to the front of the name).
 Make sure you set the permissions on this file to 644.
-Then you should be all good!
+3. Now you should be all good!
+Check the response headers and the file size (the `Content-Length` header) to be sure that PageSpeed is turned off.
-3. **Important:** If you already have a .htaccess file in the www folder, don't replace it with the one we gave you.
+4. **Important:** If you already have a .htaccess file in the www folder, don't replace it with the one we gave you.
 Instead, just add `ModPagespeed off` to the end of it.

 **Note:** The reason we don't use the "." before uploading the file is that on Unix-based systems, like the Mac, any file starting with a "." is considered a system file and *hidden* - i.e., invisible, and difficult for us to find in order to upload to the server.